phucthichlai/Python_ProjectTesla/README.md

 # Python_Project
-Analyzing Historical Stock/Revenue Data  of Tesla and Building a Dashboard

-This is my first project after learning Python for analyzing data.
+This will be the place to store all of my projects in Python.
 Thanks for your watching!